Pharmacy management system: Cerner PharmNet: Medication Manager

 Cerner Corporation has provided health information technology (HIT) to hospitals and healthcare systems since 1979.
 Cerner PharmNet enables pharmacists to automate their workflow processes and center care around the patient, not the encounter.
 This software allows pharmacists and doctors to manage prescriptions and verification from the same order in order to streamline medication management.

-Datascan: Winpharm
+Datascan Pharmacy Software

 Datascan was started back in 1981 by Alex Minassian focused on providing pharmacy management software to independently owned community pharmacies.
 Initially, Datascan modified the code it had purchased and began selling its DOS based version of the software.
 In the early 2000's Winpharm was written and released as an updated Windows version of the software, which continued the ability to quickly fill prescriptions using only the keyboard as part of the fill screen.
 Back in 2009, Kevin Minassian stepped in to purchase Datascan.
 Today, over 40 years later, Datascan continues to serve the needs of independent pharmacies nationwide with a focus on technology and support.